Are you interested in creating your own garden at home but don't know how to start? Do you know that gardening can actually be easy?

 Via: homehydrosystems.com

 The flood & drain system supports 6 plants at once.
 If you want to grow more plants at a time, the design is easy to modify.
-With this kind of system, you can reduce the number of plants or add to it.
+With this kind of system, you can reduce or add to the number of plants.
 Just make sure that your water reservoir will support all the plants.

 This hydroponic structure utilizes a blend of recycled and new materials.
 As soon as you've acquired all the materials and tools needed, you can start building it.